Master Sokaku Takeda (1859–1943) was known as the reviver and founder of the martial art Daito-ryu aiki-jujutsu.

-In 1873, Sokaku Takeda traveled with his father to the dojo of his father's friend, swordsman Sakakibara Kenkichi.
+In 1873, Takeda traveled to the dojo of his father's friend, swordsman Sakakibara Kenkichi.
 There he stayed on as a live-in student and immersed himself in training.

-Takeda visited dojos throughout Japan to test and polish his martial skills.
+Sokaku Takeda visited many dojos throughout Japan to test and polish his martial skills.
 He also deepened his spiritual connections through constant visits to sacred places for prayer, devotions, and ascetic training.

 His sword skills were unparalleled and he was greatly feared.

-Although he decided against becoming a priest, he visited many times, and under Chikanori's instruction is said to have perfected miraculous skills of understanding another's mind and thought.
+Although he decided against becoming a priest, he visited many times, and under Chikanori's instruction is said to have perfected miraculous skills of understanding another thoughts.

 In 1898 Chikanori wrote a poem in Sokaku's enrollment book, saying the age of the sword had ended, and it was time to pursue jujutsu.

 Aikido Success Blueprint shows you how to develop your skills at a much faster rate.
-Unique knowledge with key action steps for success!
+Unique knowledge with key action steps for Fast Results!

 Sokaku Takeda began identifying himself as a practitioner of both Daito-ryu aiki jujutsu and Ono-ha Itto-ryu.
 He traveled around Japan teaching both arts and came to be recognized as the reviver of Daito-ryu.